mattduff36/digidocs/MIGRATION_NOTES.md

 **Important:**
 - The app is configured to work with a fresh Supabase instance
-- Do NOT attempt to connect to the original SquiresApp database
+- Always connect to the correct project database
 - Use the database export to recreate the schema

 ## Testing Checklist